Team training, individual training, sliders and match preparation.

 Now, two options are presented to you – and these two options are an eternal source of confusion.
 The two options are:

-Option 2 – same as above + potential for learning preferred moves: “As a senior member of the squad, I think it would be beneficial if you were to take Marcus Rashford under young wing and mentor him off the pitch”.
+Option 1 – same as below+ potential for learning preferred moves: “As a senior member of the squad, I think it would be beneficial if you were to take Marcus Rashford under young wing and mentor him off the pitch”.

 How to select a tutor in Football Manager